-For the remainder of this management information circular, the following individuals included in the "Summary Compensation Table" on page 83 are referred to as the "Named Executive Officers" or "NEOs":
+For the remainder of this Circular, the following individuals included in the "Summary Compensation Table" on page 86 are referred to as the "Named Executive Officers" or "NEOs":

 - Randy V.J.
-Smallwood, President and Chief Executive Officer; - Gary D. Brown, Senior Vice President and Chief Financial Officer; - Curt D. Bernardi, Senior Vice President, Legal and Corporate Secretary; - Haytham H. Hodaly, Senior Vice President, Corporate Development; and - Patrick E. Drouin, Senior Vice President, Sustainability and Investor Relations.
+Smallwood, President and Chief Executive Officer; - Gary D. Brown, Senior Vice President and Chief Financial Officer; - Curt D. Bernardi, Senior Vice President, Legal and Strategic Development; - Haytham H. Hodaly, Senior Vice President, Corporate Development; and - Patrick E. Drouin, President, Wheaton International and Chief Sustainability Officer.
+During 2023, Mr. Drouin ceased as Senior Vice President, Sustainability and Investor Relations at the Company and became President and Chief Sustainability Officer at Wheaton International.